CiscoDevNet/intersight-powershell/docs/Initialize-IntersightHclDriverImage.md

 ```

 ### -ManagementType
-Type of the UCS version indicating whether it is a UCSM release vesion or a IMC release.\n* `UCSM` - The server is managed by UCS Manager.\n* `IMC` - The server is standalone managed by CIMC.
+Type of the UCS version indicating whether it is a UCSM release vesion or a IMC release.\n* `UCSM` - The server is managed by UCS Manager.\n* `IMC` - The server is standalone managed by CIMC.\n* `IMM` - The server is standalone managed by Intersight.

 ```yaml
 Type: HclDriverImage.ManagementTypeEnum